Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/cmake_exercise.md

 ## Overview

 - The goal of the exercise is to open a pull request from a fork of [the CMake exercise repository](https://github.com/Simulation-Software-Engineering/cmake-exercise).
-Please name your pull request `Add building and container recipes` and assign yourself.
+Please name your pull request `Add building and container recipes`.
 - Your pull request should add a `Dockerfile` and a `CMakeLists.txt`, besides some minor changes in `main.cpp`, such as commenting in some code parts.
 - From your pull request, it should be possible to create an executable container.
 After running the container, it should be possible to `cd` into `cmake-exercise` and then run the `build_and_run.sh` script.
 - Use as many of the currently commented-out additional files, which induce additional dependencies.